 Owners Jeremy and Andrea have hand-curated a list of all the best things to do on the Kenai Peninsula.
 Choose from Kenai Peninsula tours, day trips, activities and adventures.
 We can book and organize on your behalf.
 We know all the operators personally and stand behind their tours.

 Embark by floatplane on one of the most exciting wildlife trips you can take – bear viewing in Alaska!
 Choose a more remote Lake Clark National Park or visit one of our closer locations at Wolverine Creek.
 View bears in their natural Alaskan habitat and have the chance at some great photos from the safety of your boat.
-The flight is pretty awesome too!
+The flight from the Kenai Peninsula is pretty awesome too!

 Choose from 2 awesome Alaska rafting adventures down the Kenai River, both starting from the AWA headquarters a few miles below Kenai Lake.
 Embark on a longer day with class II+ waters through the canyon and across Skilak Lake or enjoy a mellow, shorter scenic float through the upper end of the Kenai River.
 Experience Alaska’s best as you venture through the Chugach National Forest and Kenai National Wildlife Refuge, view wildlife, and learn natural history of the area from your river guide.

 Enjoy the scenic beauty of Kenai Fjords National Park from the private setting of a 16 passenger boat.
 You’ll depart from Seward and Resurrection bay as you view whales, wildlife, and the tidewater glaciers of the Kenai Fjords.
 Lunch is served aboard the boat.

 The cool turquoise waters of Kenai Lake is one of Alaska’s gems.
 Spend the day kayaking in a pristine glacial lake surrounded by the Chugach Mountains and the Chugach National Forest.

-Experience Alaska with an adrenaline rush by taking a zipline & canopy tour in Seward.
+Experience Alaska’s Kenai Peninsula with an adrenaline rush by taking a zipline & canopy tour in Seward.
 Spend part of the day taking in scenic views from the top of the temperate rainforest and then spend the rest of the day on your own exploring the area